Plossig

 Plossig is a village and a former municipality in Wittenberg district in Saxony-Anhalt, Germany.
 Since 1 January 2011, it is part of the town Annaburg.
 The municipality belonged to the administrative community (Verwaltungsgemeinschaft) of Annaburg-Prettin.

 Geography

 Plossig lies about 12 km south of Jessen on the edge of the Düben Heath Nature Park.

+History

+From 1815 to 1944, Plossig was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Plossig was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Plossig has been part of Saxony-Anhalt, since 2011 as a part of Annaburg.

-Economy and Transportation
+Economy and transportation

 Federal Highway (Bundesstraße) B 187 between Jessen and Wittenberg lies 12 km away.